filipjakov/fluid-responsive-design-study/README.md

 # fluid-responsive-design-study

-A case-study of the possibilities of modern CSS
+A case-study of the possibilities of modern CSS.
+Just follow the links.

 ## How to run